nmach22/Distributed-Systems/Raft/README.md

 - [Raft Paper](https://raft.github.io/raft.pdf)
 - [MIT 6.5840 Course](http://nil.csail.mit.edu/6.5840/2024/)

-## License
+### License
-This project is for educational purposes as part of MIT's 6.5840 course.
+This project is part of MIT's 6.5840 Distributed Systems course and is for educational purposes only.